zulip/zulip/templates/zerver/help/archive-a-stream.md

 {end_tabs}

 !!! warn ""
-    Archiving a stream is irreversible.
+    Archiving a stream is currently irreversible, but we plan to add support for unarchiving streams in the future.

 ## Related articles